textX/Arpeggio/docs/tutorials/calc.md

 ```

 !!! note
-    Notice that the order of precendence is from lower to upper.
+    Notice that the order of precedence is from lower to upper.
     The deeper is the grammar rule, the tighter is the bonding.

 - Each factor is either a number or an expression inside brackets.
 The prefix